 Little Bighorn Battlefield National Monument; Crow Agency, MT

-To break up the drive, Little Bighorn is a great stop.
+To break up the drive, Little Bighorn Battlefield National Monument is a great stop.
 This monument is up on the hill and gives a beautiful view of all the surrounding area.
 There is an introductory movie in the visitor center, but most of the site is seen through the driving tour around the area.
 Prepare to sit in your car and get out frequently to read the plaques.
 Unless you are a true history learner, plan for maybe an hour.

 So many posts could be written about Yellowstone – this isn’t one of them.
 Hope you aren’t disappointed!
 Required: plan way ahead for Yellowstone housing.
 Book this as your mid-vacation stop before everything else if you are wanting to stay in the park because it fills up so quickly.
 Because chose to visit at the end of October at the end of the season, some roads and places in Yellowstone were already closed.